ras52/bootstrap/stage-4/README.txt

   * External declarations require '=' (i.e. 'i = 42' not 'i 42').
   * The '{' ... '}' around single-statement functions are required.
   * We support logical && and || complete with short circuiting.
-  * We support the 'continue' keyword.
+  * We support the 'continue' keyword from C.
   * We don't allow backspace (character 0x7F) in identifiers.

 Differences to C.